Advertising vs. Content Marketing vs. Content Advertising: What's the Difference?

 Once advertising earns a few seconds of attention, the messaging, no matter the format, is designed to elicit an emotional response from the audience.
 It can make people laugh, cry, cringe, feel confusion, and experience any other emotion.

-One of the most popular advertising environments in pop culture is the Super Bowl commercials.
-Every year, these commercials are seen by millions of people, and the response to the campaigns are widely discussed.
-A common talking point is how the commercials make audiences feel.
+One of the most popular advertising environments in pop culture is the Super Bowl.
+Every year, companies pour millions into making elaborate Super Bowl commercials to be seen by millions of people on the day of the big game — and the responses to these ad campaigns are often widely discussed.

 Advertising professionals are great at creating concise, punchy messages to include in their campaigns, often with the goal of encouraging audiences to take specific actions.